Aviation Industry Ombuds Scheme

 How the Ombuds Scheme will help Australians

-To support improved outcomes for aviation customers in the short term, an interim ombudsperson has been appointed from within the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department) .
-The interim ombudsperson has a limited set of functions and in 2024-25 will focus on:
+To support improved outcomes for aviation customers in the short term, an interim ombudsperson has been appointed from within the Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts (the Department).
+The interim ombudsperson has a limited set of functions and is:

 • establishing systems and processes to manage complaints about airports and airlines when the legislation supporting the Ombuds Scheme commences.